Great Blue Hole

-Lighthouse Reef as seen from space.
-The Great Blue Hole is near the center of the photograph.

 The Great Blue Hole is a large marine sinkhole off the coast of Belize.
 It lies near the center of Lighthouse Reef, a small atoll 70 km from the mainland and Belize City.
 The hole is circular in shape, 318 m across and 124 m deep.
 It has a surface area of 70650 m2.
 It was formed during several phases of the Quaternary glaciation when sea levels were much lower.
 Analysis of stalactites found in the Great Blue Hole shows that formation took place 153,000, 66,000, 60,000, and 15,000 years ago.
 As the ocean began to rise again, the cave was flooded.
-The Great Blue Hole is a part of the larger Belize Barrier Reef Reserve System, a UNESCO World Heritage Site.
+The Great Blue Hole is part of the larger Belize Barrier Reef Reserve System, a UNESCO World Heritage Site.